Click here to listen to a reading of this blog:

 9. Prepare For Other Illness to Strike

 No one likes to think about getting ill on holiday, but coming down with a stomach bug, diarrhoea, headache, a cold or sore throat can happen.
 Make sure you pack a suitable ‘medical kit’ consisting of allergy tablets, pain killers, re-hydration sachets, diarrhoea tablets, cough lozenges etc. just in case.

 I don’t always need everything I pack but I can guarantee that with my wobbly immune system, I may need something from it.
-I often pick a bug, cold or virus up from someone on the plane who doesn’t cover their mouth when coughing or what have you and it’s really frustrating to come down sick on vacation.
+I often pick up a bug, cold or virus from someone on the plane who doesn’t cover their mouth when coughing and it’s really frustrating to come down sick on vacation.

 Many of us with autoimmune hypothyroidism have a compromised immune system, so we can be more susceptible to picking up illness and struggle to recover from it, especially when stressed or more vulnerable from travelling.

 10. Consider Your Supplements